stanfordnlp/dspy/api/language_model_clients/PremAI.md

 """
 ```

-**Please note:** This prompt template is something you do not define in your python code.
-This is an example of template which will be present in the Platform.
-All you need is a template id associated with the template.
+**Please note:** Prompt templates are not defined in Python code.
+Here is an example of a Template, which has an associated template id.

-Assuming this prompt template is stored under a template with id: `78069ce8-xxxxx-xxxxx-xxxx-xxx` then this is how you will be using it.
+Assuming this prompt template is stored under a template with id: `78069ce8-xxxxx-xxxxx-xxxx-xxx`:

 ```python
 from dspy import PremAI